BlockResearchGroup/compas-RV/gitbook/next-steps/materialization.md

 {% file src="../.gitbook/assets/rhinovault_session.json" %}

-## RhinoVault Session - Pattern
+## Pattern from RhinoVault Session

+Before you start create a folder on your computer where you will store the `rhinovault_session.json` file as well as python example files.
+Then open Rhino Script Editor by command `ScriptEditor`.
+And copy-paste the code below that extracts the mesh pattern from the session file.

 The session file employs the compas.scene data structure for storing: Pattern, FormDiagram, ThrustDiagram, and ForceDiagram.
 It also stores general settings for drawing and thrust-network analysis.
 We will use two attributes: Pattern and ThrustDiagram for mesh transformation into solid blocks.
 The scene also helps to visualize COMPAS items (geometry & data structures).

 The first three comments are specific to Python in Rhino, indicating: a) python3 specifies the language used, b) the code is written in the brg-csd environment, and c) compas_rv is a library requirement that must be installable from the Python Package Index (PyPI).

-The code extracts the pattern attribute as a mesh and adds it to Rhino canvas:

 <figure><img src="../.gitbook/assets/materialization_pattern.gif" alt=""><figcaption></figcaption></figure>